modulo11/articles/retest/recheck-web/src/healing.md

 }
 ```

-With this feature, you must only create the initial test and freely change the GUI, while ***recheck-web*** will keep your tests from breaking&mdash;but if they do, ***review*** will keep your tests up to date, eliminating the manual work completely.
+With this feature, you can once again focus on improving your webapp, while ***recheck-web*** will keep your tests from breaking.
+If there are breaking changes, ***review*** will keep your tests up to date, eliminating the manual work completely.

-> Code healing is an early feature and might not work for every use case.
-We would love to hear feedback and suggestions from you as we further develop this feature.
+> Code healing is an early feature and results may vary.
+We would love to hear feedback and suggestions as we further improve this feature.

-[^1]: Code healing is only available through ***review*** using a standard license.
+[^1]: Code healing is only available through ***review*** using at least a standard license.